data-solution-automation-engine/data-solution-framework/100_Overview/Data Integration Framework - Overview.md

-## ETL Framework documentation breakdown
+## Data Integration documentation breakdown

-The ETL Framework consists of the following documents:
+The Data Integration consists of the following documents:

  ![1547519517248](..\9000_Images\5C1547519517248.png)

 A full overview is provided below:

 - The (reference) **Solution Architecture** documentation is composed of the following documents:
-  - ETL Framework – 1 – Overview.
-The current document, providing an overview of ETL Framework components.
+  - Data Integration – 1 – Overview.
+The current document, providing an overview of Data Integration components.
-  - ETL Framework – 2 – Reference Architecture.
+  - Data Integration – 2 – Reference Architecture.
 The reference architecture describes the elements that comprise the (enterprise) Data Warehouse and Business Intelligence foundations, with the details showing how these elements fit together.
 It also provides the principles and guidelines to enable the design and development of Business Intelligence applications together with a Data Warehouse foundation that is scaleable, maintainable and flexible to meet business needs.
 These high level designs and principles greatly influence and direct the technical implementation and components
-  - ETL Framework – 3 – Staging Layer.
+  - Data Integration – 3 – Staging Layer.
 This document covers the specific requirements and design of the Staging Layer.
 The document specifies how to set up a Staging Area and History Area
-  - ETL Framework – 4 – Integration Layer.
+  - Data Integration – 4 – Integration Layer.
 This document covers the specific requirements and design of the Integration Layer; the core Enterprise Data Warehouse
-  - ETL Framework – 5 – Presentation Layer.
+  - Data Integration – 5 – Presentation Layer.
 This document covers the specific requirements and design of the Data Marts in the Presentation Layer which supports the Business Intelligence front-end.
-  - ETL Framework – 6 – Metadata Model.
+  - Data Integration – 6 – Metadata Model.
 This document covers the complete process of controlling the system, which ties in with every step in the architecture.
 All ETL processes make use of the metadata and this document provides the overview of the entire concept.
 The model can be deployed as a separate module
-  - ETL Framework - 7- Error handling and recycling process, which ties in with every step in the architecture.
+  - Data Integration - 7- Error handling and recycling process, which ties in with every step in the architecture.
 Elements of the error handling and recycling documentation can be used in a variety of situations
-  - ETL Framework – 8 – OMD Framework Detailed Design.
+  - Data Integration – 8 – OMD Framework Detailed Design.
 This document provides detailed process descriptions for the ETL process control (Operational Meta Data model – OMD).

 - Design Patterns.
 Detailed backgrounds on design principles: the how-to’s.
 Design Patterns provide best-practice approaches to typical Data Warehouse challenges.
 At the same time the Design Patterns provide a template to document future design decisions.
 - Solution Patterns.
 Highly detailed implementation documentation for specific software platforms.
 Typically a single Design Patterns is referred to by multiple Solution Patterns, all of which document how to exactly implement the concept using a specific technology